 Add to the power of perception by creating a dead body buffet.
 Use old clothes to arrange a “body” on a table draped in black.
 In the head area, serve brain.
 Bone-in ribs can form a rib cage, a variety of pastas will create the image of the stomach and intestines and pant legs can be stuffed with breadstick “bones.”
 Get creative!

-Use these recipes to help jumpstart your spooky ideas:
+Recipes to jumpstart your spooky ideas:

 Canibal Cajun Brain (from Divine Dinner Party)